 Every network ranked by cost per GB — so you always know who's cheapest right now.

-South Africa has five major networks selling mobile data — and the price difference between the cheapest and the most expensive can be over 100% for the same amount of data.
-This guide cuts through the noise and tells you exactly who's cheapest at each bundle size in 2025.
+South Africa has five major networks selling mobile data — and the price difference between the cheapest and the most expensive can be five times or more for the same amount of data.
+This guide cuts through the noise and tells you exactly who's cheapest at each bundle size in 2026.

-Rain and Telkom consistently offer the lowest cost per GB, especially on larger bundles.
-Vodacom is the most expensive across almost every tier.
+Telkom and MTN now offer the lowest cost per GB, especially on larger bundles.
+Vodacom remains the most expensive across almost every tier.

 For light users who need a small top-up, here's what each network charges: